convox/docs/docs/application/resources.md

 A resource is a network-attached dependency of your application.

+Resources are declared in `convox.yml`, the gen2 manifest format that is the current, actively-developed generation; the legacy gen1 format is End-of-Life and is not covered here.

 ## Definition

 Here we define a resource called `mydb` that is a Postgres database with 100GB of storage, and we then link it to our `web` service, which will be given an [env var](#accessing-resources) to connect to the database: